vuegems/vue-my-toasts/README.md

 # vue-my-toasts

-A Vue toast plugin that finally lets you create your own Toast component.
+A Vue toast plugin that finally lets you create your own toast component.

+You can see a demo of the default behaviour [here](https://vue-my-toasts.netlify.app).

 ## Why another toast plugin ?